Integrations

 config/initializers/maglev.rb

-config.back_action = ->(site) { redirect_to main_app.avo_path }
+config.title = 'Weblog - Pages' config.back_action = ->(site) { redirect_to main_app.avo_path }

-Create an home page based on Maglev sections
+Create a home page with Maglev sections

 app/theme/theme.yml